- Congressional Investigations & Crisis Management

 Andy served as a member of the Advisory Commission on Electronic Commerce established by the Internet Tax Freedom Act, 1999-2000

-Andrew Pincus focuses his appellate practice on briefing and arguing cases in the Supreme Court of the United States and in federal and state appellate courts, as well as on developing legal arguments in trial courts.
+Andrew Pincus focuses his appellate practice on briefing and arguing cases in the Supreme Court of the United States and in federal and state appellate courts; developing legal strategy for trial courts; and presenting policy and legal arguments to Congress, state legislatures, and regulatory agencies.

-According to Legal 500 (2013), Andy is 'one of the best Supreme Court advocates in the country' and a 'brilliant strategist.'
+According to Legal 500 (2014), Andy has a superb reputation and is 'one of the best Supreme Court advocates in the country' and a 'brilliant strategist' (2013).
 An 'excellent Supreme Court oralist' (2011), he is cited by clients as 'a total superstar' who is 'unbelievably smart,' and who 'objectively belongs on any list of leaders' (2008).
-Chambers USA reports (2013) that commentators praise the breadth of Andy's Supreme Court practice, and state that he 'gets tapped for the really important matters.'
-Andy is a superb lawyer who is involved in lots of influential cases (2010) and is commended for his 'masterful performances' before the Court (2009).
+Chambers USA reports (2014) that commentators describe Andy as 'an excellent lawyer' who is 'very smart'; they praise the breadth of Andy's Supreme Court practice, and state that he 'gets tapped for the really important matters' (2013).
+Andy is a superb lawyer who is involved in lots of influential cases (2010) and is commended for his masterful performances' before the Court (2009).
 Andy's appellate experience has also won him recognition in The Best Lawyers in America (2006-2014).

 While serving as General Counsel of the United States Department of Commerce (1997-2000), Andy had principal responsibility for the Digital Millennium Copyright Act and the Electronic Signatures in Global and National Commerce Act.
 He also participated in formulation of policy concerning intellectual property protection, privacy, domain name management, taxation of electronic commerce, export controls, international trade, and consumer protection.